vcatafesta/LetoDBf/Readme.txt

       2. Building binaries

+ * This software is designed to be yourself build from sourcecode ! *
+ * So it is recommended to check for fresh version from download origins given below *

  Get and build the fantastic Harbour:
-    The letodb server and client library can be compiled only by the Harbour compiler >= V3.0.
+    The letodb server can be compiled only by the Harbour compiler >= V3.0.
     It is strong recommended to download and build Harbour from the fresh 3.2 source: git clone https://github.com/harbour/core.git
     For this you need your C-Compiler used for Harbour in your OS search path.
-    Or to use latest binary package:
+ Or use latest Harbour binary package:
        https://sourceforge.net/projects/harbour-project/files/
     Afterall the path to the 'hbmk2' executable is also added to OS search path list.
     Follow the instructions found with Harbour.